 Modify at P1184L37

-The Allocation Start subfield contains the lower 4 octets of the TSF at the time the SP or CBAP starts.
+When the AllocationType subfield is set to the value equal to SP for DMG sensing, the Allocation Start subfield contains two subfields: Allocation Start for DMG sensing and Distance Between DMG sensing Bursts, as depicted in Figure 9-6xy.
+Otherwise, #356 the Allocation Start subfield contains the lower 4 octets of the TSF at the time the SP or CBAP starts.
 The Allocation Start subfield can be specified at a future beacon interval when the pseudo-static subfield is set to 1.